opensolutions/OSS_SNMP/README.md

 MIBS - The Bad News... with some Good News
 ------------------------------------------

 The, what I'm calling, *MIBs* are defined in `OSS_SNMP/MIBS` and these define the functionality as per the examples above.

 There's only a handful of MIBs currently defined - essentially what I've needed so far for other projects.

 But it's **really easy** to add your own.
 And **please** send me a pull request for those.

-For the MIBs I've written, only `Iface` (`MIBS/Iface.php`) is fully complete and I just completed it as an exercise to help future contributors.
+For the MIBs I've written, `Iface` (`MIBS/Iface.php`) is fully complete as an example to help future contributors.
 But there's some *really* useful functionality in the others.
 For example the Cisco/CDP MIB can discover your entire L2 network topology recursively.
 Another project we've released, [NOCtools](https://github.com/opensolutions/NOCtools/wiki), give concreate examples of this with GraphViz.

 Right now it's SNMP v2.
 This can be easily updated for multiple version support.
-Also, it's read only as, at time of writing, I have no requirement to set SNMP values.
+Also, it's read only as, at time of writing, I have no current requirement to set SNMP values via PHP.

 Requirements